JHarrison89/sidekiq-scraper-tailwind/README.md

 - Create a Procfile
   - spesify web & worker processes
   - Procfile MUST be capitalised
-  - After deploying, both processes should show in Heroku resourses
+  - After deploying, web & worker processes should show in Heroku resourses
   - Check logs for confirmation of Heroku using Procfile

 - Scale up (turn on) worker process